 She came, she saw & she conquered!
-She was the reigning queen of the Indian film industry for years and hailed as the original ‘dhak-dhak girl' of Bollywood.
+She ruled Indian film industry for years and is hailed as the original ‘dhak-dhak girl` of Bollywood.
 The lady is none other than ‘Madhuri Dixit’, who has the knack of winning hearts through her beautiful smile and amazing dance moves.

 Madhuri made her debut in Bollywood in 1984 with the not- so-famous film ‘Abodh’.
 She didn’t look back after that and went on to give many brilliant performances and back-to-back hits.
 She literally ruled the box office in the 80s and 90s era.
 And the reason for this was her dedication and hard work.

 Madhuri wanted to become a micro-biologist but destiny had different plans for her.
 When she made her debut in Bollywood, she had no filmy background and no god-father.
 But she managed to carve a niche for herself in the industry.
 She also modeled at times during her struggle period.
 Madhuri turned her dream into reality by sheer hard work, talent, honesty and not to forget her fantabulous dancing skills.

 A trained Kathak dancer, Madhuri has amazing dancing skills, which have been appreciated by ace filmmakers and her millions of fans across the nation.